WorkshopRepairing windsurf sails properly - how it's done

 A hole in the XPly doesn't have to be the end of the session!A hole in the XPly doesn't have to be the end of the session!

 X-Ply consists of two thin layers of monofilm with polyester or aramid threads glued between them.
-This prevents tearing and the session can continue for the time being.
+This prevents tearing and the session can continue.
 To be on the safe side, however, you should patch up the hole with stickers or duct tape after surfing.
-This also applies to large, whitish discoloured creases in the monofilm; these are predetermined breaking points where the windsurf sail will tear sooner or later
+This also applies to large, whitish-coloured creases in the mono film; these are predetermined breaking points where the windsurf sail will tear sooner or later

-You should always repair holes in the monofilm: after damage, monofilm continues to tear under load until the next seam.
+You should always repair holes in the mono film: after damage, mono film continues to tear under load until the next seam.
 A small hole can quickly turn into a total loss.
 Even if the hole ends directly at a seam, a repair is necessary.
-We show you how to do this in the picture gallery above!
+We show you how to do it in the picture gallery above!

 Also interesting: